jc4p/simps-r-us-frame/api/FRONTEND_DOCS.md

 **Endpoint:** `GET /analytics/hall-of-shame/:fid`

-🎆 **NEW CONSOLIDATED ENDPOINT** - Get everything needed for a user's Hall of Shame popup in ONE API call.
+🎆 **CONSOLIDATED ENDPOINT WITH CACHING** - Get everything needed for a user's Hall of Shame popup in ONE API call.
+Now includes recent bids and 4-minute caching for blazing fast performance!

 **Use Case:** When user clicks on a simp in the Hall of Shame, show a detailed popup with all their simping data.

+**Performance:** Cached for 4 minutes, response times <50ms after first load.

 **Example Request:**
 ```javascript